- Stands on one foot for 10 seconds or longer

 - Can skip

-In order to help our students master each of these fundamentals and local Kindergarten benchmarks, our teachers use fun academic reinforcements in their daily lessons.
+In order to help our students master each of these fundamentals and exceed the local Kindergarten benchmarks, our teachers use fun academic reinforcements in their daily lessons.
 Our students will be taught to easily recognize colors, shapes, letters and numbers.
-A passion and love for reading will also be passed down to them through involved and interactive story times.
-They will be able to retell stories and in the process learn sequencing.
+A passion and love for reading will also be passed down to them through involved and interactive storytimes.
+They will be able to retell stories and in the process learn to sequence.
 Simple analogies (sky/blue, grass/green) are also introduced to expand thinking skills.

 By the end of each student’s time in our Pre-K class, they are confident and we are proud of all that they have learned and the person they have become.
 It is very hard to say good-bye as they leave for Kindergarten, but we know they are well prepared to begin the next phase in their lives.